Blood Knot: Plot summary

 The only two characters in the two-hander play are the brothers Morris and Zachariah.
 Both were raised by the same black mother, but have different fathers, and Morris is much more fair-skinned than Zachariah.
 Morris can pass for white, and has done so in the past, but now he has returned to live with Zachariah in a small, miserable shack in the "colored" section of Port Elizabeth.
 Morris keeps the house, while Zachariah works to support them both.
-They are saving money in hopes of buying a farm of their own some day.
+They are saving money in the hope of buying a farm of their own some day.
 Both Morris and Zachariah have rich imaginations and have taken part in role-playing games together since they were small boys.

-The lonely Zachariah has struck up a pen-pal relationship with a white girl and entertains fantasies that she might fall in love with him.
+At Morris's insistence, the lonely Zachariah has struck up a pen-pal relationship with a white girl and entertains fantasies that she might fall in love with him.
 The more level-headed Morris tries to disabuse Zachariah of such notions and warns him that in segregated South Africa, such a relationship can only mean trouble, especially since the girl has indicated in letters that her brother is a policeman.

-Morris' fears are soon realized, when Zachariah's pen-pal writes to say that she is coming to visit Port Elizabeth and wants to meet Zachariah.
+Morris's fears are soon realized, when Zachariah's pen-pal writes to say that she is coming to visit Port Elizabeth and wants to meet Zachariah.
 Zachariah must face the tragic truth that he can never have a future with her, that she can never love him, and that she would be horrified to see who he really is.
 To avoid having her meet Zachariah, the brothers agree to have the white-looking Morris meet her and pretend to be Zachariah.

-To prepare for the date, Morris buys some fine "white" clothes with the money that he and his brother had been saving.
-When he puts on the clothes, he begins to adopt the white mannerisms and speech patterns that he had learned years earlier when trying to "pass" in white society.
+To prepare for the date, Zachariah buys some fine "white" clothes with the money that he and his brother had been saving.
+When Morris puts on the clothes, he begins to adopt the white mannerisms and speech patterns that he had learned years earlier when trying to "pass" in white society.
 As he does so, he begins to treat his brother like an inferior, as any middle-class white South African would treat a black servant.

 When a letter arrives, indicating that the girl will not be coming for a visit after all, Zachariah and his relieved brother begin a new role-playing game.
 This time, the game takes bizarre twists.

 The play ends with no real resolution.
 Morris and Zachariah will, apparently, remain together for many unhappy years to come, needing each other, but unable to bridge the gap brought about by their respective skin tones.